ttadano/alamode/docs/source/almdir/inputalm.rst

 "&cutoff"-field
 +++++++++++++++

-In this entry field, one needs to specify cutoff radii of interaction for each order in units of Bohr.
+In this entry field, one needs to specify cutoff radii of interaction for each order in units of bohr.
 In the current implementation, cutoff radii should be defined for every possible pair of atomic elements.
 For example, the cutoff entry for a harmonic calculation (``NORDER = 1``) of Si (``NKD = 1``) should be like
 ::